newrelic/demo-apps/apm-lambda-convergence/README.md

     git sparse-checkout set apm-lambda-convergence

     # Finally, pull down the files for only that directory
+    # Change <main> here if you're using a feature branch
     git checkout main

     # Navigate into the project directory